 While I personally never got into the Memoji/Animoji craze, I know a lot of others out there absolutely love playing around with it.
 The new Avatar jailbreak tweak promises a lot more flexibility for the feature, including using it outside of iMessage and sharing your Animoji recordings on other platforms of your choice.

-Those interested in going hands-on with the new Avatar tweak can download it for free from the titand3v repository via their favorite package manager app.
+Those interested in going hands-on with the new Avatar tweak can purchase it for $2.00 from the Hyperixa repository via their favorite package manager app.
 The tweak only supports jailbroken notched handsets as the TrueDepth camera system is required, and you must be running iOS 14.

-If you’re not already taking full advantage of the titand3v repository, and you’d like to start, then you can add it to your package manager of choice via the following URL:
+If you’re not already taking full advantage of the Hyperixa repository, and you’d like to start, then you can add it to your package manager of choice via the following URL:

 What are your thoughts about extending the capabilities of Memoji and Animoji beyond just iMessage with Avatar?
 Be sure to let us know down in the comments section below.